will-cromar/effective-robot/README.md

 # effective-robot
-Analysis of Stack Overflow survey results for STA 4102.
+Analysis of 2017 Stack Overflow Developer Survey results for STA 4102.